codeadamca/_readme/index.markdown

 5. Always include a `.gitignore` file.
 The file should at least ignore `.DS_Store` files.

+## README.md Content

+Use level one and two headings.
+Include a description of that the repo contents is for, a list of technology used, and a list of related resources.
+BrickMMO and CodeAdam README.md files end with a logo and link.

 ## README.md Files

 When creating README.md files for your GitHub repositories, follow these guidelines: